 (4) Supply-side resources.
 The IRP must include an assessment of a wide range of commercially available generating and nonconventional resources, including ancillary service technologies.

-(5) Renewable Resource Integration.
+(5) Renewable resource integration.
 An assessment of methods, commercially available technologies, or facilities for integrating renewable resources, including but not limited to battery storage and pumped storage, and addressing overgeneration events, if applicable to the utility's resource portfolio.
 The assessment may address ancillary services.

 (6) Regional generation and transmission.
 The IRP must include an assessment of the availability of regional generation and transmission capacity on which the utility may rely to provide and deliver electricity to its customers.